10 Reasons Fall is the Best Hiking Season

 There are endless hiking opportunities during the Winter, Spring and Summer.
-But Fall brings a unique charm that makes it the best season to go for a hike.
+But Fall brings a unique charm that makes it the best season for hiking.
 Here’s why:

 During the fall squirrels, beavers, rabbits, foxes, etc. are making final preparations for winter by gathering extra food and readying shelters.
 The chances of seeing wildlife while hiking increase.
 Rut season, with all of its drama, also accompanies fall, which makes it a great time to get out the binoculars and watch deer, elk and moose compete for their place in the reproductive hierarchy.
 Just make sure to take proper safety precautions.
-It is not uncommon to happen across a moose and maintaining a safe distance is always recommended.
-During the fall you are also much more likely to come across hunters.
+It is not uncommon to happen across an aggressive moose and maintaining a safe distance is always recommended.
+During the fall you may also come across hunters.
 Wear bright colors to help hunters distinguish between you and the game they’re after.

-Whether you’re a professional, amateur or novice photographer you’re bound to get some amazing shots while hiking in the fall, so make sure to leave room in your pack for a camera.
-There is a plethora of fall photography tutorials online.
+Whether you’re a professional, amateur, or novice photographer you’re bound to get some amazing shots while hiking in the fall, so make sure to leave room in your pack for a camera.
+There are a plethora of fall photography tutorials online.
 Here is a recommendation for a fall photo/video course from a professional photographer who takes his time to guide you through what he is doing.

 School is back in session and that means fewer travel plans for families and less crowds.
 Nothing kills the magic of what would have been an awesome hike like having to battle for a parking spot and waiting in lines of cars.
 Of course, some destinations may actually have more crowds in the fall; take Smoky Mountain National Park for example.
 However, if you plan your outing early in the week and take advantage of the morning hours it’s easier to find some solitude.

 If you had to pick between crowds or mosquitos which would you choose?
 In the fall you don’t have to choose either.
-The little buggers are finally calm for the season.
-Insect repellant might even be optional.
+The little buggers are finally calm for the fall hiking season.
+Insect repellant might even be optional in some areas.

 One big drawback to hiking in the summer in some places is the humidity.
 Even the most enthusiastic outdoorsman will opt for the couch on those hot, humid days.
 When fall rolls around and the air cools, nothing beats the feeling of taking big, clean, deep breaths of air and being able to see your breath as you exhale.
 So when you hike, be grateful for that pristine oxygen filling your lungs.

-Try making a fire at the end of your fall hike.
+Try making a fire at the end of your autumn hike.
 The contrast of the crisp air, heat of the fire, and the smell of burning pine is the perfect combination of outdoor bliss.
 Make sure to check local fire regulations for safe places to hike and build campfires.

-Many of us enjoying hiking for the quiet time to reflect and get inspired.
+Many of us enjoy hiking for the quiet time to reflect and get inspired.
 It always seems like the fall season has a way of allowing us to clear our heads, think back and shed the weight of the waning year; similar to the trees shedding their leaves.
-Hiking in fall conditions is bound to leave you feeling lighter and inspired.
+Hiking in autumn conditions is bound to leave you feeling lighter and inspired.

 Despite our best efforts to simplify plans every holiday season, it seems like the hustle and bustle always catches up to us.
 We can easily stress about holiday travel plans or which gifts to buy.
 Knowing that the anxiety of the holiday season is nigh, you should get out and hike as much as possible in the fall.
 It’s your last chance to fill your tranquility canteen.
 Make it count!